adityapandey1111/TIC-TAC-TOE/README.md

 #### 3.The result of the game is displayed at the end of the game.
 #### 4.Click on the restart button to play again.

-## .exe of the game is avilable with this project.
+## Fully responsive .exe of the game is avilable with this project.